guokaiyi-zzu/KaiyiGuo7.github.io/_pages/about.md

 You can find my CV here: [Kaiyi Guo's Curriculum Vitae](https://guokaiyi-zzu.github.io/KaiyiGuo7.github.io/assets/CV.pdf).

-**I’m actively seeking opportunities to pursue a Ph.D. starting in Fall 2026.**
+**I will be an incoming Ph.D. student at the University of Michigan in Fall 2026.**

 ### News